GSA/devsecops-example/README.md

     terraform init
     terraform apply
     ```
-    NOTE: You will need to replace your bucket name with something unique, because bucket names must be unique per-region.
+    NOTE: You will need to replace your bucket name with something unique, because bucket names must be unique globally.
 If you get an error that the bucket name is not available, then your choice was not unique.

 1. Set up environment using Terraform.